Living in the Moment

 3. Purposely lose track of time – When I set my intention to be in the moment, I make it a point to stop looking at the clock if I go somewhere or while I am doing something.
 Living in the moment means I am enjoying whatever I’m doing and time will go by fast.
 Looking at the clock or wondering how much time has passed is a distraction and immediately puts us in our head (see item 1).
 A couple of good questions to ask yourself, “How can I fully enjoy myself in this moment?”
 “What can I notice that I might not have noticed a moment ago?”
 “How can I allow myself to be blessed right now?”

 Staying in the present means you may not always be actively doing something (this is a tough one for me, which is why it’s such a good practice).
 You might just be sitting there, and that’s okay.

 Appreciate who you are.
 Recognize that your gifts are needed.
 Celebrate that you are a once-in-a-lifetime cosmic event and you don’t need to prove yourself or your value.
 Sitting and doing nothing might be exactly what is needed for your mind to calm down so it can align itself with love, peace, compassion, and joy.

 Creating a practice to stay in the present takes practice and you might need help, guidance, or encouragement.
-If you’re ready to shift to something new, I can help.
-You can connect with my by scheduling a free 45 minute Say Yes to Yourself Strategy call by clicking here.
+If you’re ready to shift to something new, let's connect.